ir31k0/nonogram-solver/README.md

 - [ ] code formatting / style rules
 - [X] most of JavaDoc

+## In consideration
+- use of Lombok
+- write a rest endpoint / run on a server
+- write a generic version

 ## Development
 Import the maven project in your favorite IDE and start.